A guide to buying the house you rent

 Once you’ve saved up your deposit, you need to decide which type of mortgage deal is best for you.
 There are three main types of mortgages to choose from:

-- Fixed-rate mortgage – your mortgage payments are fixed during the agreed mortgage term.
+- Fixed-rate mortgage – your mortgage payments are fixed during the agreed term of the fixed rate.
 If the Bank of England base rate changes and interest rates rise or fall, you won’t be affected until the end of your fixed term.
 At this point, you’ll move to the lender’s standard variable rate (SVR), unless you remortgage.

 - Variable rate mortgage – including tracker rates which are tied to the Bank of England base rate, and discounted rates which give you a discount off the lender’s SVR.
 If interest rates rise or fall, your mortgage will rise and fall with them.